 On the first Sunday of each month, our public program at CSS features a video of or about a mystic.
 The Dec.
 2016 video featured a biography of the 20th-century American mystic and philosopher Franklin Merrell-Wolff, with whom our own teacher Joel Morwood spent two years (1983-1985) in the high desert country of the Owens Valley on the eastern side of the Sierra Nevada.

-The video is a very special production by John Flinn, one of Franklin's students and his caretaker during the last years of his life.
+The video is a very special production by John Flinn, one of Franklin's students and one of his caretakers during the last years of his life.
 The video gives a wonderful feel for Franklin's long life, and also features a cameo by a young Joel Morwood.

 Mission and Programs of the Center for Sacred Sciences